timmolderez/notion-api-python/README.md

 This example creates a client, and retrieves the properties of the database with ID `0ae112de34684accb62cff2748402c5c`.
 (The simplest way to get the ID of a database or a page is to [look at its URL](https://stackoverflow.com/questions/67728038/where-to-find-database-id-for-my-database-in-notion).)

-It's not a particularly interesting example, but the point is to demonstrate that the `get_database` method call we did corresponds directly to the REST API's [endpoint for retrieving databases](https://developers.notion.com/reference/get-database).
+It's not a particularly interesting example, but the point is to demonstrate that the `get_database` method call corresponds directly to the REST API's [endpoint for retrieving databases](https://developers.notion.com/reference/get-database).
 It takes the same parameters; it produces the same JSON response. (except that the response is converted to a `Dict` for convenience)

-It's the same story for all the other endpoints in the Notion API, so everything you need to know can be found in the API's [reference documentation](https://developers.notion.com/reference).
+It's the same story for all the other endpoints in the Notion API, so everything you need can be found in the API's [reference documentation](https://developers.notion.com/reference).
+(Feel free to browse through the rest of this Readme to find a few more complex examples.)

 ### Lists of objects